DASH - PROGRAM (Discounted Access for Student Homework)

-Our lobbies are currently open with the following restrictions:
+All of our offices are now open with the following restrictions:

-- All customers have access to account information, including the ability to make payments, through our online SmartHub portal.
-You can find this link on our website at https://www.vtc.net/bill-pay.
+- All customers have access to account information, including the ability to make payments, through our online Smarthub portal, on our website at https://www.vtc.net/bill-pay.
 If you have not previously registered your account online, you can find instructions to do so here, or call our customer service team and we’ll help you get started.

 - Payments can also be made over the phone at 1-888-255-5172 or dropped off in the drop box in front of any of our offices.